sid42/wallpaper/README.md

 ### Features
 [x] Fits image to screen resolution.
+[x] Image extraction script is optimized to be as fast as possible.
+[x] Logs locksreen updates.
 [x] Provides information relevant to the piece of art.
-[x] Image extraction script is optimized to be as fast as possible.
 [x] Allows scheduling as per user's needs.
 [x] Easy setup.
 [ ] Pull images from Instagram.